-Land left in a natural state for the purpose of conservation; agriculture; the protection and preservation of scenic landscapes or views; and the preservation of distinctive ecological, physical, visual, architectural, historic, geologic or botanic sites.
-"Open space" shall include land left in a natural state that is devoted to passive and non-vehicular recreation, such as, but not limited to, walking paths and hiking trails.
-"Open space" shall not include land that is: paved; used for the storage, parking or circulation of automobiles; used for active recreation, such as playgrounds or manicured recreational lands including ball fields, golf courses; lawns; landscaped areas; used for stormwater management; or occupied by any structure except agricultural buildings and those related to passive recreation (such as a lean-to, picnic pavilion, or picnic table).
-In a conservation subdivision, open space shall include both primary and secondary conservation areas as such terms are defined in these Subdivision Regulations.
-Open space may be included as a portion of one or more large lots, provided the lot(s) are greater than five (5) acres in size and are contiguous to each other and form a connected, unfragmented open space area.
-Alternatively, open space may be contained in a separate lot devoted only to open space but shall not include private yards within fifty (50) feet of a principal structure.
+Land left in a natural state for the purpose of conservation; agricultural purposes, or for the protection and preservation of scenic landscapes or views; purposes, devoted to and the preservation of distinctive ecological, physical, visual, architectural, historic, geologic or botanic sites.
+"Open space" It shall include also mean including land left in a natural state that is devoted to passive and non-vehicular recreation, such as, but not limited to, walking paths and hiking trails.
+"Open space" The term shall not include land that is: paved; used for the storage, parking or circulation of automobiles; used for active recreation, such as playgrounds or manicured recreational lands including such as ball fields, golf courses; lawns; landscaped areas; used for stormwater management; or occupied by any structure except agricultural buildings and those related to passive recreation (such as a lean-to, picnic pavilion, or picnic table).
+In a conservation subdivision, open space shall include both primary and secondary open space conservation areas as such terms are defined in these Subdivision Regulations. is law.
+Open space may be included as a portion of one or more large lots, provided the lot(s) are greater than five (5) acres in size and are contiguous to each other, and forming a connected, unfragmented open space area.
+Alternatively, open space may be contained in a separate lot devoted only to open space lot but shall not include private yards within fifty (50) feet of a principal structure.